Local housing needs

-‘To ensure that there is an adequate supply of good quality housing of all types and of all tenures, delivered to address the needs of people in Wiltshire’
+Wiltshire aims to ensure that there is an adequate supply of good quality housing of all types, and of all tenures, to cater for the needs of people in Wiltshire.

 - Analysis of needs data

 - Assessment of the research into the housing market

 In order to identify housing need, the Council has to establish a strong evidence base about the housing markets in Wiltshire.
 This is done by way of the Strategic Housing Market Assessments.
 Strategic Housing Market Assessments (SHMAs) are cross-boundary studies of the operation of Housing Market Areas.

 The government's Planning Policy Statement 3 (Housing) requires local authorities to undertake Strategic Housing Market Assessments as part of the evidence base required to inform Local Development Framework Core Strategies and the development of planning and housing policy.

 This council commissioned Opinion Research Services to provide robust evidence to give the authority a comprehensive understanding of its housing market area, having regard to relevant wider housing market areas where appropriate, to inform the Wiltshire Core Strategy and other housing, planning, regeneration and economic development strategies, policies and interventions.
 The conclusions of the assessment inform the local authority's strategic enabling role into the future and provide robust and credible evidence of the need for housing within the housing market area.